davidwrenner/aoc/README.md

 ├─ config
 ├─ gen.sh
 ```
-This script follows the automation [guidelines](https://www.reddit.com/r/adventofcode/wiki/faqs/automation/).
-Note that input is cached and only downloaded when not found locally.
+*This script follows the automation [guidelines](https://www.reddit.com/r/adventofcode/wiki/faqs/automation/).
+Input is cached and only downloaded when not found locally.*